 1. Valid ID

-If you bring the wrong ID, or the ID doesn’t match the document you used during the application stage, you won’t be allowed to take the test.
+If you bring the wrong ID, or the ID doesn’t match the document you used during the booking stage, you won’t be allowed to take the test.

 Along with your ID, you can also bring a selected assortment of stationery into the test room.
 These are: